English Guide

 Fair Isle patterns need balance: enough detail to feel expressive, but not so much that the chart becomes frustrating to knit.

-Fair Isle looks best when motifs repeat in a stable visual rhythm.
+Fair Isle looks best when motifs repeat in a stable visual rhythm rather than as a single irregular picture.

-Even when you start from a photo, it helps to simplify the result into a pattern that feels intentional.
+Even when you start from a photo, it helps to simplify the result into a pattern that feels intentional and repeatable.

-Charts with fewer isolated stitches are easier to knit and easier to wear.
+Charts with fewer isolated stitches are easier to knit and more comfortable to wear, since long floats on the back can snag.

-If the generated chart creates long floats, use manual edits to break them up.
+If the generated chart creates long stretches of a single color, use manual edits to break them up or add anchor stitches.

 A chart can look good on screen but feel too noisy in yarn.

-Always review the final chart at the size and color count you actually plan to knit.
+Always review the final chart at the size and color count you actually plan to knit, and swatch a small section first.

 FAQ